BenArtzi4/docker-voting-app/README.md

 ## Usage

-- **Vote**: Open the voting page in your browser and cast your vote.
+- **Vote**: Open the voting page in your browser and cast your vote for either Android or iOS.
-- **View Results**: Check the results page to see the live voting results, including the number of votes for Android and Apple.
+- **View Results**: Check the results page to see the live voting results, including the number of votes for Android and iOS.

 ## Web Application Flow Diagram